sketchplugins/plugin-directory/README.md

 A list of Sketch plugins hosted at GitHub, in alphabetical order.

-**Note:** if you want to add yours, just open an issue with the URL, or send a pull request.
+**Note:** if you want to add yours, just open an issue with the URL, send a pull request, or use [skpm](https://skpm.io) to develop it (skpm takes care of publishing automatically).
+Once your plugin is added here, it will appear on [the website](https://sketchapp.com/extensions/plugins) as soon as we make a new deploy (that can take anywhere from a few minutes to a few days)

 - [100-shapesum](https://github.com/markaleksanderh/100-shapesum), by markaleksanderh: Lorem Ipsum Sketch plugin based on 100 Shapes tone of voice.
 - [6Spiral](https://github.com/matej-marjanovic/6Spiral-Sketch-Plugin), by Matej Marjanovic: 6Spiral is a sketch plugin to draw spiral shapes (archimedean and logarithmic spirals) and it also allows you to convert the 2D spirals into 3D-like helix shapes at a specified isometric angle.